mingkai-zheng/CoNe/README.md

 |----------|:----:|:---:|:---:|:---:|:---:|
 |  CoNe | ResNet50 | 1024 | 100  | 78.7 % | [100ep-ResNet50-CoNe.tar](https://drive.google.com/file/d/1UCHRBtxTmGxsd3mbb_hVQjpVP4IrXFwJ/view?usp=sharing) |

 If you want to test the pretained model, please download the weights from the link above, and move it to the checkpoints folder (create one if you don't have .checkpoints/ directory).
-The evaluation scripts also has been provided in script/train.sh
+The evaluation scripts also have been provided in script/train.sh

 ## Citation
-If you find that SimMatch interesting and help your research, please consider citing it:
+If you find that CoNe interesting and help your research, please consider citing it:
 ```
 @article{zheng2023cone,
   title={CoNe: Contrast Your Neighbours for Supervised Image Classification},